 Prior to joining The Stephens Group, he was a managing director and head of the Healthcare Investment Banking Group within the Corporate Finance department at Stephens Inc., where he served as a board member or had oversight of companies such as United Medical, Inc., Vascular Solutions, Inc., Neucoll, Inc. and Precision Therapeutics, Inc. Before joining Stephens in 1994, he was a vice president in the Mergers and Acquisitions Group at Chemical Bank in its New York and London offices.

 He has served as advisor on over $4 billion of mergers and acquisitions and financing transactions and has helped identify a number of private equity investments in the healthcare sector.
-Jim currently serves as a director of NSC Minerals Ltd., Prodigy Health Supplier Corporation, and Shale-Inland Holdings.
-He also oversees investments in Lisbon Valley Mining Company, LLC, ProTransport-1, Quadriga Art, LLC and Universal Fiber Systems.
-He was actively involved in several past portfolio companies including Centra Industries, Inc., Multi-Shot, LLC, Prism Pharmaceuticals and Reach Air Medical Services.
+Jim currently serves as a director of FloWorks International, NSC Minerals Ltd., and Prodigy Health Supplier Corporation.
+He also oversees investments in Innovairre Communications, LLC, Lisbon Valley Mining Company, LLC, and ProTransport-1.
+He was actively involved in several past portfolio companies including Centra Industries, Inc., Multi-Shot, LLC, Prism Pharmaceuticals, Reach Air Medical Services, and Universal Fiber Systems.